 In addition to potentially violating the law, unauthorized distribution or receipt of copyrighted material is a violation of the College’s acceptable use policy.
 That policy states that use of College computing resources for any illegal activity, including violation of U.S. copyright law, is prohibited.
 Access to College computing resources is a privilege and not a right.
 It is expected that all users will respect the rights of other users, and the integrity of the systems and related physical resources.
 Users will be held accountable for their conduct under applicable College policies as well as federal or state law, including not only those policies, laws and regulations that are specific to computers and networks, but also those that may apply generally to personal conduct.
 Complaints alleging misuse of Daemen College resources will be directed to those responsible for taking appropriate disciplinary action.
 This may include the withdrawal of access to computing facilities, other traditional academic disciplinary actions or legal prosecution under applicable statutes.

-For a hard copy of this document, please visit one of the Computer Support Supervisors located in the Research and Information Commons or in the Business Building Computer Lab.
+For a hard copy of this document, please visit the Office of Information Technology Helpdesk Offices in the Research and Information Commons.
 To ask questions about copyright violations, email email@example.com.